SEKOIA-IO/documentation/docs/integration/categories/email/vade_cloud.md

 ### Create the intake in Sekoia.io

-Go to the [intake page](https://app.sekoia.io/operations/intakes) and create a new intake from the format `Vade Cloud`.
-Copy the **intake key**.
+1. Go to the [intake page](https://app.sekoia.io/operations/intakes) and create a new intake from the format `Vade Cloud`.

-### Pull events

-To start to pull events, you have to:

-1. Go to the [playbooks page](https://app.sekoia.io/operations/playbooks) and create a new playbook with the `Fetch new logs from Vade Cloud` trigger
-2. Set up the module configuration with the:
+2. Set up the intake configuration with the:

      - Vade Cloud API hostname: the URL of your admin interface of Vade Cloud.
 Most of the time this is `https://cloud.vadesecure.com`; TO BE ADAPTED depending on your context.
      - The email of the user: the login you use to connect to the admin interface of Vade Cloud.
 The account type **MUST** be "Admin".
      - The user password: the password you use to connect to the admin interface of Vade Cloud.

-3. Set up the trigger configuration with the **intake key** from the previous step.
-4. Start the playbook and enjoy your events

 !!!
 Info
      Please make sure that the login is your account email.